 - ⋈ all named executive officers;

+- ⋈ all directors;

-- Seach person who is known by us to own beneficially five percent or more of our common stock assuming conversion of our preferred stock prior to this offering; and
+- ⊠ each person who is known by us to own beneficially five percent or more of our common stock assuming conversion of our preferred stock prior to this offering; and

-- each selling stockholder.
+- ⋈ each selling stockholder.

 Unless otherwise indicated below, to our knowledge, all persons named in the table have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under community property laws.
-Each stockholder's percentage ownership in the following table is based upon 22,828,695 shares of common stock outstanding (on a pro forma basis, assuming the conversion of preferred stock outstanding into common stock at an assumed initial public offering price of \$8.00 per share) as of September 30, 2004 and 26,828,695 shares of common stock outstanding immediately after this offering, in each case assuming conversion of all outstanding shares of preferred stock into common stock and an initial public offering price of \$8.00, the mid-point of the range on the cover of this prospectus, but no exercise of the underwriters' over-allotment option.
-The number of shares of common stock that will be outstanding and that will be held by certain stockholders listed below following the completion of this offering may vary depending on the initial offering price due to the adjustment described under "The Offering" on page 5.
+Each stockholder's percentage ownership in the following table is based upon 22,684,018 shares of common stock outstanding as of September 30, 2004 and 26,684,018 shares of common stock outstanding immediately after this offering, in each case assuming conversion of all outstanding shares of preferred stock into common stock but no exercise of the underwriters' over-allotment option.